sdcote/mvcqs/README.md

 To run the web app:
 -------------------
 ./gradlew jettyRun
-Point your preferred web browser at http://localhost:8080/webapp-tmpl
+Point your preferred web browser at http://localhost/mvcqs

+Easier still, just execute the *run* command to build and run the project in a matter of seconds.